cjbharath/IDFC/README.txt

 # IDFC

-1)Install Figma.exe
+1)Goto figma.com
-2)After Installing import TOT.fig file into it.
+2)After Opening import TOT.fig file into it.
 3)run the Prototype